ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 # Creating Network Graphs with Cytoscape

+## About this tutorial

+This tutorial is a modified version of Dr. Miram Posner's Cytoscape tutorial ["Creating Network Graphs with Cytoscape"](http://dx.doi.org/10.5281/zenodo.56245).
+Licensed [CC-BY 4.0](https://github.com/ctschroeder/cytoscape_tutorials/blob/master/license.md).

+Modified for use in Caroline T. Schroeder's Introduction to Digital Humanities course at the University of Oklahoma.

+For this tutorial you can use
+## About Cytoscape

 Cytoscape is a tool for viewing and analyzing **networks** (meaning, in this case, any group of entities that are connected in some way).
 Cytoscape is not too hard to use, but it won't make much sense unless you have a sense of some basic network analysis vocabulary and concepts.
 I've made a glossary for you [here](https://github.com/miriamposner/network_analysis_workshop/blob/master/SNAglossary.md).
 In addition, Scott Weingart has a great [introduction to network analysis](http://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/).

 ## Setting up your data